 Funny videos don't mean cheap and fast

-We have found this misconception that often pops up.
+We have found that this misconception often pops up.

 "Let's just make a quick funny video!"

 This can not be further from the truth.
 We call these "cheapened funny" - We've all seen them before.
-You watch them and there is barely a laugh or chuckle in the room.
+You watch them and barely laugh or chuckle in the room.
 The lines are dull, predictable, the audio is bad, the acting is bad, the lighting is bad and the video plays "flat".

 Great comedic videos don't just happen - they are designed.

 It doesn't mean that the production can't be budget sensitive.
 We recently produced a very funny video for a client that consisted of one location, one light, one camera, no audio and one camera person.
 The whole video was shot in 2 hours.
-But we had a well written script, and knew exactly what was required for the shoot.
+But we had a well-written script, and knew exactly what was required for the shoot.
 We also budgeted the video with a small budget from the beginning and placed most of the budget resources into scripting.

-Let's make a funny video go viral
+Let's make a funny Viral video

-We love making funny videos.
-In fact we have won a few awards in writing and producing really funny videos for our clients.
+We love making funny viral videos.
+In fact, we have won a few awards in writing and producing really funny videos for our clients.
 We truly believe that the right funny video can get more brand reconnection for your organization and even messaging than nearly any type of videos one can produce.